-The proposed curriculum is designed to expose fellows to seven different aspects of International Emergency Medicine while obtaining the MPH degree and carrying out various academic requirements.
-The fellowship is funded largely through the fellow's clinical shift work at Louisiana State University (LSU New Orleans) where they will function at the level of an attending physician.
+The proposed curriculum is designed to expose fellows to seven different core aspects of International Emergency Medicine while obtaining the MPH degree and carrying out various academic requirements.
+The fellow will be expected to work clinically at the Louisiana State University (LSU New Orleans) hospital, where they will function at the level of an attending physician.

-The fellow will work the equivalent of 7 twelve hour shifts each month at LSU, New Orleans.
-These shifts will be averaged over the course of an academic year to allow for travel.
-The shifts will be divided between the main ER, the urgent care, the rapid treatment area (a section of the main ER seeing intermediate level and psychiatric patients).
-Individual shift lengths vary between eight, ten and twelve hours.
+The fellow will work the equivalent of 7 twelve hour shifts each month at the LSU New Orleans hospital.
+These shifts will be averaged over the course of an academic year to allow for flexibility in travel.
+The shifts will be divided between the different sections of the Emergency Department.
+Individual shift length will vary between eight to twelve hours.

 The fellow will be expected to:

-1. Host monthly journal clubs when at home
+1. Host or attend monthly journal clubs when in country

 2. Give one International EM (IEM) and one general EM lecture each academic year